quantum-dan/stoic-kit/README.md

 ## Website
 Implemented with AngularDart--that is, Angular framework, Dart language.
-Note on streaming information: grab part of the stream, parse, transfer to a list as necessary.
+Note on streaming information: grab part of the stream, parse, transfer to a list as necessary (there's not really any reason to stream, it turns out, and Dart doesn't seem to provide a good way to read HTTP streams anyway).

 ## App
 There is the obvious option of native design, with Java/Kotlin, Swift and C#.
 Better performance and a more native look,